 This is not a MIB pattern, but is a categorization a feature that does not need a MIB entry.
 Such a feature is generally referenced in a very small number of places, and can therefore be referenced with simple wording within the body of the Standard, without undue complexity or any ambiguity.

-Such a feature is not controllable by an external entity, and is static for the lifetime of an instantiation of the entity. <Example, dot11ImmediateBlockAckOptionImplemented>
+Such a feature is not controllable by an external entity, and is static for the lifetime of an instantiation of the entity. <Example (from 802.11-2016), dot11ImmediateBlockAckOptionImplemented>

 OR

-Such a feature is either not controllable by an external entity, or any such control is not standardized and is implementation dependent. <Example, dot11MSGCFActivated>
+Such a feature is either not controllable by an external entity, or any such control is not standardized and is implementation dependent. <Example (from 802.11-2016), dot11MSGCFActivated>

+Note, the examples above may not appear in Std 802.11 after 2016, if they are removed per this recommendation.

 Form of definition and use